streamaserver/streamaDocs/content/about/faq.md

 ---

 # Where is data stored?
 By default, the data is stored in an embedded, persistent database called H2.
-This database persists the data into a file adjacent to the .war file that was executed.
+This database persists the data into a file adjacent to the .jar file that was executed.
 If you prefer a mysql setup, see [MySQL Setup](/config/databases/)

 # How do I hook in my existing file system, so that I don't need to re-upload each Video file?